WICG/scroll-to-text-fragment/README.md

 to the top, as if a fragment weren't supplied.
 This is a graceful fallback.

 A more risky scenario is apps that use the fragment for state and routing.
-In these cases, the page is using the fragment in an application-defined maner and adding any content to it impact how the page operates (this is one of the motivating cases for using the fragment delimiter for `text=`).
+In these cases, the page is using the fragment in an application-defined manner and adding any content to it impact how the page operates (this is one of the motivating cases for using the fragment delimiter for `text=`).